-Inlier bounds are subject to the same stabilisation methodology as that which is applied to AR-DRG classes in the admitted acute cost model.
-If the 95 per cent confidence interval around each NEP24 AMHCC inlier bound does not contain the corresponding NEP23 AMHCC inlier bound, movements are evaluated for materiality.
-If movements impact the separation category of at least 1 per cent of separations and at least 10 separations in the AMHCC class, the inlier bound is stabilised to the corresponding NEP23 inlier bound.
-If the average length of stay of a particular end-class falls outside the previous NEP23 inlier lower and upper bounds, then the changes in bounds will be implemented even if they do not meet the stability and materiality considerations above.
+Inlier bounds are subject to the same stabilisation methodology as that which is applied to AR DRG classes in the admitted acute cost model.
+If the 95% confidence interval around each NEP25 AMHCC inlier bound does not contain the corresponding NEP24 AMHCC inlier bound, movements are evaluated for materiality.
+If movements impact the separation category of at least 1% of separations and at least 10 separations in the AMHCC class, the inlier bound is stabilised to the corresponding NEP24 inlier bound.
+If the average length of stay of a particular end-class falls outside the previous NEP24 inlier lower and upper bounds, then the changes in bounds will be implemented even if they do not meet the stability and materiality considerations above.

 Additionally, there is a check on whether the previous inlier bounds for the end-class were subject to the same grouping or capping to ensure modelling comparability between years.
-Where the end-class is directly comparable to the previous NEP23, the inlier bounds are used for stabilisation.
+Where the endclass is directly comparable to the previous NEP24, the inlier bounds are used for stabilisation.
 Comparable end-classes are determined as follows: